Tuesday, October 29, 2024

 If you know me, I have been a part of the FGC since the time when Naruto: Clash of Ninja comes out on the GameCube.
 I have never been a part of an offline tournament because it is a thinking thing when it comes to watching what my opponent is doing and I don't think I'll be ready to participate in one of them.

-For this post, I got plenty to talk about, and here are the things that I want to see and things I don't want to see in 2XKO.
+For this post, I have the things that I want to see and things I don't want to see in 2XKO.
 First, I'll monologue the things I want, then I'll monologue the things I don't want and this will be my big feedback for Riot to get.

 The first thing I want to see is an endless roster of characters.
 League of Legends has an endless roster of characters and they keep adding more of them endlessly.
 While the game has skins, 2XKO will be getting more characters during pre-launch development.
 But it's unknown if the game is gonna get more characters post-launch.
 If the game launches, we can find out.
 There is one thing we do know for sure.
 On future playtests, future characters will be locked and they would be unlocked by using currency or completing missions.
 For the stages, we can get more of them and they can be unlocked by default.